ajgorhoe/IGLib.modules.IGLibScripts/README.md

 This repository is part of the Investigative Generic Library (*IGLib*).
 It contains some utility scripts that are used in IGLib and wider - batch, PowerShell, and C# scripts.

-Main branch of the IGLibScript repository: *master*
+Main branch of the IGLibScript repository: *main*

-Main branch of the IGLibScriptPS repository: *main*
+Main branch of the IGLibScriptPS repository: *mainPS*

 See [LICENSE.md](./LICENSE.md) for terms of use.